Achilles Tendonitis Treatment near Norwood

 Achilles Tendinitis (Achilles Tendonitis)

-Symptoms usually include stiffness behind the heel or ankle when rising in the morning.
-Usually, this condition improves with exercise in the body is warm, but the stiffness returns after the body is cooled again.
+It often presents itself as stiffness at the back of the foot, especially when rising in the morning.
+Usually, this condition improves with exercise when the body is warm, but the stiffness returns after the body cools down again.
 During early stages of pathology, the site is attended by cells that try to control the inflammation.
-At this point the condition is still easy to treat and has a fast recovery time.
+At this point, the condition is still easy to treat and has a fast recovery time.
 If left for over 6 months, it may develop into Achilles Tendinosis (see below) which may take 6-12 months to recover.

 Achilles Tendinosis/Tendonopathy